ISM Heinrich Krämer GmbH & Co. KG on data protection

-Furthermore, in exercising their right to data portability under Article 20 Section 1 of the GDPR the data subject has the right to ensure that the personal data is transmitted directly from one controller to another, where technically feasible and if so this does not affect the rights and freedoms of others.
+When exercising their right to data portability in accordance with Art.
+20 (1) GDPR, data subjects also have the right to have their personal data transferred directly from one controller to another controller, provided this is technically feasible and does not restrict the rights and freedoms of others.

-The operator no longer processes the personal data in the event of an objection, unless compelling legitimate reasons can be proved for the processing, that outweigh the interests, rights and freedoms of the data subject, or the processing serves the assertion, exercise or defense of legal claims.
+In the event of an objection, the website operator will no longer process the personal data, unless we can demonstrate compelling legitimate grounds for processing that outweigh the interests, rights and freedoms of the data subject or unless their personal data is processed for the establishment, exercise or defence of legal claims.

-In addition, the data subject has the right, for reasons arising from his particular situation, to object against the processing of personal data concerning him or her, for scientific or historical research purposes or for statistical purposes in accordance with Article 89 Section 1 of the GDPR, unless such processing is necessary to fulfill a public interest task.
+Data subjects also have the right to object, on grounds relating to their particular situation, to the website operator’s processing of their personal data for scientific or historical research purposes or statistical purposes in accordance with Art.
+89 (1) GDPR, unless the processing is necessary to perform a task in the public interest.

-Any data subject whose personal data is being processed has the right under European guidelines and regulations, not to be subject to a decision based solely on automated processing – including profiling, which has a legal effect on it or, in a similar way, significantly affects it, unless the decision (1) is necessary for conclusion or execution of a contract between the data subject and the controller, or (2) under Union or Member State legislation to which the controller is subject, is permitted, and that such legislation contains appropriate measures to safeguard the rights, freedoms and legitimate interests of the data subject or (3) with the express consent of the data subject.
+In accordance with the European directives and regulations, data subjects have the right not to be subject to a decision based solely on automated processing, including profiling, that produces legal effects concerning them or similarly affects them in a significantly negative manner, unless the decision is (1) necessary to conclude or perform a contract between the data subject and controller or (2) authorised by Union or Member State law to which the controller is subject and which also lays down suitable measures to safeguard the rights, freedoms and legitimate interests of the data subject or (3) made with the explicit consent of the data subject.

-The decision (1) is necessary for conclusion or execution of a contract between the data subject and the responsible party or (2) it is done with express consent from the data subject, the operator shall take reasonable measures, to safeguard the rights and freedoms and the legitimate interests of the data subject including at least the right to obtain the intervention of a person by the controller, to express his own position and to challenge the decision.
+If the decision is (1) necessary to conclude or perform a contract between the data subject and controller or (2) made with the explicit consent of the data subject, the website operator will take appropriate measures to safeguard the rights, freedoms and legitimate interests of the data subject, at least the right to obtain human intervention on the part of the controller, to express their point of view and to contest the decision.

 Use and disclosure of personal data

-Personal data that you provide to us through our website or by other means will be collected, processed and stored for correspondence with you and for the purposes for which you provided us with the data.
-In addition, we may use this information for occasional offers to you and to inform you about new products or services and other services you may be interested in.
-You can object to this use of your data at any time by appropriate message, for example by a mail to firstname.lastname@example.org, widersprechen.
+If you provide us with personal data via our website or by other means, we will collect, process and store it to enter into correspondence with you and for the purposes for which you provide it.
+We may also use this data to send you occasional offers and inform you about new products or services that may be of interest to you.
+You may object to this use of your data at any time by notifying us in an appropriate manner, such as by sending an email to firstname.lastname@example.org.

 Contact via the website

-On the basis of legal regulations, our website contains information that enables fast electronic contact as well as direct communication with us, which also includes a general address of the so-called electronic mail (e-mail address).
-If a data subject contacts the data controller by e-mail or through a contact form, the personal data provided by the data subject will be automatically saved.
-Such personal information provided on a voluntary basis by a data subject to the controller is stored for the purposes of processing or contacting the data subject.
-There is no disclosure of this personal data to third parties.
+In accordance with the legal regulations, our website contains information to enable our visitors to quickly contact us by electronic means and communicate directly with us, which also includes a general email address.
+If a data subject contacts the controller via email or the contact form, any personal data sent by the data subject will be automatically saved.
+Any personal data sent voluntarily by a data subject to the controller will be saved for the purpose of processing the enquiry or contacting the data subject.
+This personal data will not be disclosed to third parties.

-To ensure confidentiality of communication with you, use AES 256bit SSL encryption.
-According to the current state of knowledge, this encryption that we use is considered secure.
-This level of security will be achieved by the newer generation operating systems and browsers, and you may need to update the operating system and browser on your PC to use this high-level encryption.
+We use AES 256-bit SSL encryption to ensure confidentiality when communicating with you.
+This form of encryption is considered secure on the basis of our current knowledge.
+This level of security is achieved by modern operating systems and browsers, but you may have to update the operating system and browser on your PC to enable this high-level encryption.

-In the case of unencrypted communication by e-mail, complete data security cannot be guaranteed, so we recommend that you send confidential information by post.
+Complete data security cannot be guaranteed via unencrypted email communication, and so we recommend that you send confidential information by post.